Local Area & Parking

 A: Yes, any property on site is entitled to have 1 permanent permit for their own vehicle.

-Such permits are distributed by PCM whom are the parking contractor on site, any permit queries should be directed to PCM by emailing them on: permits@pcm-uk.co.uk or by telephone: 01753 512 603.
+Such permits are now digital and require residents to register with PCM whom are the parking contractor on site, any permit registration queries should be directed to PCM by emailing them on: virtualpermit@pcm-uk.co.uk or by telephone: 01753 512 603.

-Please note that PCM permit division operates within normal business hours, therefore any requests for a new permit will only be dealt with till 5pm (Monday – Friday)
+Please note that PCM permit division operates within normal business hours, therefore any requests for new accounts will only be dealt with till 5pm (Monday – Friday).
+However - Once you have registered, you can manage the vehicles registered to your bay 24-7 online and via PCMs Virtual Parking App.

 Do not contact Property Management Out of Hours Service for parking related issues, out of hours will not be able to assist you with it as such queries can only be addressed by PCM directly.